bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

  - If that recursive resolver has the appropriate SVCB record, it will provide that in the response that is returned.
  - The querying OS/app will determine that the IP address of its Unencrypted Resolver (the CE router) and the IP address of the Unencrypted Resolver in the supplied certificate do not match and will not do "authenticated discovery".
  - The querying OS/app will determine that the IP address of its Unencrypted Resolver (the CE router) does not match the IP address of the Encrypted Resolver and will not do "opportunistic discovery".
- - The OS/app will not use an Encrypted Resolver.
+ - The OS/app will not discover a local Encrypted Resolver.

-The end result is that no Encrypted Resolver will be used by an OS or app that uses DDR or DNR to discover an Encrypted Resolver (unless the OS or app subsequently uses some non-standard mechanism to select an Encrypted Resolver).
+The end result is that no Encrypted Resolver will be used by an OS or app that uses DDR or DNR to discover an Encrypted Resolver, unless the OS or app subsequently uses some non-standard mechanism to select an Encrypted Resolver.
 Note that this suggests that the DDR and DNR proposals in their current form do not satisfy the requirement "R4.2 Achieving requirement 4.1 SHOULD NOT require any changes to DNS forwarders hosted on non-upgradable legacy network devices."